home-assistant-ecosystem/python-mystrom/README.rst

 Python API for interacting with `myStrom <https://mystrom.ch>`_ devices.

+This module is not official, developed, supported or endorsed by myStrom AG. myStrom AG provided hardware and advice during the creation this module.

 Requirements
 ------------

 You need to have `Python <https://www.python.org>`_ installed.

 - `myStrom <https://mystrom.ch>`_ device (bulb, plug or button)